svjack/HunyuanVideo-I2V/README.md

 For example, AI hair growth effect (trigger): rapid_hair_growth, The hair of the characters in the video is growing rapidly. + original prompt

-After having the training video and prompt pair, refer to [here] (hyvideo/hyvae_extract/README.md) for training data construction.
+After having the training video and prompt pair, refer to [here](hyvideo/hyvae_extract/README.md) for training data construction.

 ### Training